ianhchuang/EPC-Gen2-RFID-Tag-Baseband-Processor/README.md

 ## Introduction
 A low-cost low-power baseband processor for EPC Gen-2 UHF RFID Tag
-- Verilog language
-- synthesized by Synopsys Design Compiler
-- apr by Synopsys IC Compiler
 - operated in the lowest frequency (refer to FM0 and Miller Encoder/Decoder)
 - clock gating
 - operand isolation
 - need a memory (in my case, I use a ROM)
+- Verilog language
+- synthesized by Synopsys Design Compiler
+- apr by Synopsys IC Compiler
+- improved by TSMC 0.18 um CMOS standard process

 ## Modules